Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives

 From a population covering the whole inner part of the Pareto front, the two missing extremal points of the front can be found in roughly $O(n^{k+1})$ iterations, as the following Lemma~\ref{lem:jump} shows.

 \begin{lemma} Consider the GSEMO optimizing the $\ojzj_{n,k}$ function.
-Assume that at some time, all $(a,2k+n-a)$, $a\in[2k..n]$, are contained in the current Pareto front.
+Assume that at some time, all $(a,2k+n-a)$, $a\in[2k..n]$, are {covered by the current population}.
 Then the two missing points $(a,2k+n-a)$, $a\in\{k,n+k\}$, of the Pareto front will be found in an expected number of at most $\frac32en^k(n-2k+3)$ additional generations. \end{lemma}

 \begin{proof} We pessimistically calculate the time to generate two elements $(a,2k+n-a)$, $a\in\{k,n+k\}$, in the Pareto front ignoring the fact that the current population may contain the corresponding solutions $0^n$ and $1^n$ already.
 Similar to the proof of Lemma~\ref{lem:spread}, we note that the probability to find $(k,k+n)$ in the Pareto front from a solution with function value $(2k,n)$ is at least